Bavid-Dowie/project2-api-react-audioplayer-app/README.md

 ## Project Description

-A simple web-based audio player, to play audio files using React and an API (SoundCloud)
+A simple SoundCloud aggregator to fetch audio by

 ## Wireframes